snhb2002/Cybersecurity-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Elk machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is allowed only from the following IP addresses:
 - 70.115.247.120

-Machines within the network can only be accessed by Jumpbox via SSH & Private Pre-Shared Key.
+Machines within the network can be accessed only by Jumpbox via Private-Shared Key & SSH.
 - Which machine did you allow to access your ELK VM?
 Jumpbox

 What was its IP address?